 Espero que sí tengas esas cosas.

 All right, we’ve learned a lot of forms of Tener in this episode, and we’re going to spend the rest of this week learning some more fun and creative things you can do with this verb.
-But for now, let’s get some comprehensive practice with all our conjugations of Tener, using today’s final quiz.
+But for now, you can get more practice with any of this using the full course (250 lessons, step by step), for free here.
+It includes flashcards of everything from this episode.
+Or if you’re ready, let’s go on to today’s final quiz.

 She hopes I have my passport on time.